intelie/gitbook-platform/featured-plugins/timescaledb.md

 ### Future plans and releases

-#### Support to decompression using the UI (1.6.0)
+#### Support to decompression using the UI (1.6.0 / 2.1.0)

-At the moment (version 1.5.0), it's not possible to decompress a hypertable using the UI.
+At the moment (version 1.5.0 / 2.0.0), it's not possible to decompress a hypertable using the UI.
 We are working on it to add a decompression button to the hypertable management tab.

-#### Async job management (2.0.0)

-Currently, except from the compression policy, the manual compression and segmentation actions are performed synchronously.
-If a hypertable is large enough, the compression process could take a lot of time to finish, and there isn't a way for the user to keep track of the compression/segmentation/decompression progress.

-In this sense, we are developing a functionality that will allow the registration of asynchronous jobs to manage these tasks, making them clearer for the user.
+#### Job Cancellation

+Currently, it's not possible to cancel a job execution after it has started.

+We plan to develop a new feature to deliver this capability soon.

 ## Requirements